-If there’s one upside to this freakish election, it is having exposed the cultural divide between the America that has largely recovered from the Great Recession – as exemplified by the tech boom in SF – and the America left behind – 7 million men in their prime no longer even looking for work, 40% on painkillers (NYTimes).
+If there’s one upside to this freakish election, it is having exposed the cultural divide between the America that has largely recovered from the Great Recession (as exemplified by the tech boom in SF) and the America left behind: 7 million men – that’s one in nine men between 25 and 54 – no longer even looking for work, 40% on painkillers (NYTimes).

 The winner of this election will not bridge this divide: Hillary because nobody trusts her, and Trump because he’s never done anything that doesn’t benefit him.

 But that’s not really relevant anyway, since culture isn’t something that changes by fiat from a distant leader on high.
 Culture is changed from the bottom-up, through a diffuse network of agents who operate up close and face-to-face.

 Anyone who works in software already knows this.
 Agile development, articulated 15 years ago, has often met with resistance to culture change.
 The key to overcoming that resistance is most often the guidance of a Tech Evangelists, giving workshops and demos, posting tips and advice, nudging each individual team team along towards eventual adoption and realization of the benefits: